jvm3487/or1200-superscalar/README.md

 Currently, the processor has the ability to execute two insns at a time except for certain instances of stalls (asserts dependency_hazard_stall signal in or1200_ctrl.v to account for both structural and data dependency hazards).

-The code has not been cleaned up and is rather messy.

 Current changes include:
 - Modify instruction cache to contain 64 bits per block (2 instructions)
 - Modify instruction cache to output two insns if available in one cycle